The Centurion Commission

 Must be a purpose-driven man with an aim at becoming a leader among his contemporaries.

 Must have something beyond himself to fight for.

 The Centurion Commission is for men only, because human males have a drive passed down from our forebears that is unique to our sex.
 It is one that engenders a desire to endure temporary suffering for the sake of higher achievements that extends beyond oneself and personal relations, to civilization as a whole.
 Of course, I must acknowledge that this desire for purposeful suffering has been bred out of most people in general, which is why the Centurion Commission, is further reserved for leaders ONLY.

 This is an encouraging, but not a nurturing environment.
 The goal is to push each other to excel in life, and that requires members to not only get uncomfortable, but to enjoy their discomfort, and relish meaningful suffering - which is something that ancient Centurions believed in, whole-heartedly.

 Additionally, while the Roman Centurion and the culture he hailed from is envisioned as the core ideal of this endeavor, the Centurion Commission does not align with ANY ethnocentric ideologies.
 This is a networking and mentorship group designed to help glorify and improve upon the best of what humanity has to offer, regardless of skin color, national origin, religious affiliation, or sexual orientation.
 Appreciation is not synonymous with elevation, and arguments to the contrary will not be entertained or tolerated.

 If what I said strikes a chord with you - if you detest mediocrity as much as I do, then we might be suited to work together.

 It won't be easy, but nothing worth doing ever is.
 That is the point of the hero's journey, and I know you know that, and appreciate it.

 If you want to know more, fill out the digital application card below to start your journey to bigger things.

-Include: Full name, mobile number, email, and a brief explanation of your goals.
+Include: Full name, Telegram handle, email, and a brief explanation of your goals.